STANDARD 13.

 - any event, circumstance, condition or matter not disclosed by the above criteria that are relevant to the Member’s competence, conduct or physical or mental capacity that may affect the Member’s ability or suitability to practice as a Respiratory Therapist.

-Whomever function as employers must report to the CRTO, in accordance with regulatory requirements, the following:
+Those who function as an employer must report to the CRTO, in accordance with regulatory requirements, the following:

-- whenever, for whatever reason of professional misconduct, incompetence or incapacity, they terminate, suspend or impose restrictions on the employment of a Member; and
+- Whenever they terminate, suspend or impose restrictions on the employment of a Member for reasons of professional misconduct, incompetence or incapacity; and

 Must not contravene, or fail to maintain, a standard of practice of the profession or a published standard of the CRTO.